-Several branches of TB have independently innovated person marking, possibly due to areal influence (LaPolla 1992a, 1994b, in press).
+Several branches of TB have independently innovated person marking, possibly due to areal influence (LaPolla 1992a, 1994b, 2001).
 The marking develops from copies of the free pronouns becoming prefixed or suffixed to the verb.
-Even groups that do not normally have person marking systems, such as Karen and Naga, have recently developed such systems in some dialects (see for example the Delugong dialect of Sgaw Karen discussed in Dai et al. 1991).14 The pattern discussed most often is that of the Rung group, because of its wide geographic distribution.
-This pattern has been associated with the Tangut pattern, but it is not clear whether the Rung pattern developed out of the simpler Tangut pattern (1sg - pa^2 , 2sg - na^2 (the same forms as for the free pronouns), first and second person plural ni^2).15 Attempts to associate the Rung pattern with other patterns in the family and reconstruct it to PTB have been unsuccessful (see LaPolla 1992a for discussion).
+Even groups that do not normally have person marking systems, such as Karen, have recently developed such systems in some dialects (see for example the Delugong dialect of Sgaw Karen discussed in Dai et al. 1991).27 The pattern discussed most often is that of the Rung group, because of its wide geographic distribution along the edge of the Tibetan plateau.
+This pattern seems to have developed out of the Tangut